Sake Sommelier Association

-The Sake Sommelier Association (SSA) is a global partnership of talented Sake Educators providing and accrediting sake courses and working to benefit the world of sake.
+The Sake Sommelier Association (SSA) is a global partnership of talented sake educators providing and accrediting sake courses and working to benefit the world of sake.

 Created in 2000 by sommelier Xavier Chapelou and sake expert Kumiko Ohta, the Sake Sommelier Association is the first organisation based outside of Japan that is solely committed to sake education and promotion worldwide.
 Based in London, the association is also the first organisation in the United Kingdom to offer sake education outside Japan.

 Created by sommelier Xavier Chapelou and sake expert Kumiko Ohta in 2000 in London, it is the first organisation in the United Kingdom to offer sake education outside Japan.

-Objective

-The Sake Sommelier Association's efforts are based on three pillars: Sake Sommelier Academy, Sake Challenge, and Sake Sommelier of the Year.
-The association strives to develop global education and awareness of sake, to increase opportunities for students to learn the cultural history of sake production and the fine points of its service, and to advance the success of sake demand and consumption on a global scale.

 Education

 The Sake Sommelier Association operates from the London-based Sake Sommelier Academy and certifies the professional courses included in the programme of the Sake Sommelier Academy and their franchises worldwide.

 The sake education courses offered are provided worldwide in over 30 countries, including Italy, Austria, Singapore, Hong Kong, China, Norway, New Zealand and USA.

+Certification

+The association offers several formal certifications.
+The titles granted to holders of certain certifications are as follows: